 - Work at a summer camp or summer program.

 - Find some online work.
 There are many services online where you can freelance your time and knowledge as an educator.
-Google how to make money online – and tons of articles pull up with ways for your freelance your time time or make money on social media.
+Google how to make money online – and tons of articles pull up with ways to freelance your time or make money on social media.

 One thing I would NOT suggest is taking out student loans to live on.
 This is a hard lesson learned for me that I am now paying for.
 Each summer I would load up on classes so I could take the extra money and now that the money is due I am SO regretting it.
 Not smart.
 Don’t do it.